Version2beta/version2beta/src/articles/why_be_functional_post.md

 Some functional programming languages just give us an imperative way to do side effects, and trust us to not use that power foolishly.

 Ultimately, getting data in and out of our functional program are imperative, not declarative, operations.
-We have react to events or respond to commands or write to a file.
+We react to events or respond to commands or write to a file.
 These operations aren't referentially transparent - they can return a different value each time they're called.
 They aren't immutable, and in fact we may have many different actors changing the data concurrently.

 ### The simplicity test, applied to functional programming